klimgeran/Protocol-Treasury/README.md

 - Which SDK to use?

-'Symbol SDK, NEM SDK'
+"Symbol SDK, NEM SDK"

 - Which language?

-'Java'
+"Java"